 The Rare Disease Social Research Center

-The RDSRC organizes a seminar series on “Society and Technologies on Health and Illness”; during the winter semesters of 2022-23 and 2023-24, the RDSRC held a seminar series on “Critical Mental Health.”
-In summer semester 2025, we intend to launch a new seminar series on “Experiencing technological frontiers in rare and chronic diseases.”
-This seminar series is co-organized in collaboration with Dr Eva-Maria Knoll from the Institute for Social Anthropology of the Austrian Academy of Sciences.
-All seminars are open to PhD students.
-Additionally, the RDSRC organized two international workshops on rare diseases at IFiS PAN in Warsaw, Poland (March 2022) and at the Brocher Foundation Center in Hermance, Switzerland (May 2023; co-organizer: Institute for Social Anthropology, Austrian Academy of Sciences).
+The RDSRC organizes a seminar series on “Society and Technologies on Health and Illness” and co-organizes an online guest lecture series titled “Transition in Rare Diseases” (with Dr E-M. Knoll, Institute for Social Anthropology, Austrian Academy of Sciences).
+Between 2022-23 and 2023-24, the RDSRC held a seminar series on “Critical Mental Health.”
+In June 2026, the RDSRC will organize an international conference entitled “Social Sciences and Humanities on Health, Illness, and Medicine in Central and Eastern Europe” in Warsaw.
+Previously, the RDSRC organized two international workshops on rare diseases at the IFiS PAN in Warsaw (March 2022) and at the Brocher Foundation Center in Hermance, Switzerland (May 2023; co-organizer: Institute for Social Anthropology, Austrian Academy of Sciences).
+For a full list of RDSRC members and collaborators and for more information please view our website at: https://rdsrc.ifispan.pl/en/

-Recent research projects:
+Current research projects:

 - 2024-2026: “Transition in Rare Diseases.”
 Joint Project under the Scientific Agreement between the Polish Academy of Sciences and the Austrian Academy of Sciences.
-PIs: Malgorzata Rajtar (RDSRC/ IFiS PAN) & Eva-Maria Knoll (Institute for Social Anthropology, Austian Academy of Sciences).
+Co-PIs: Malgorzata Rajtar (RDSRC/ IFiS PAN) & Eva-Maria Knoll (Institute for Social Anthropology, Austian Academy of Sciences).

 - “The body, the mind and the making of modern Turks.
 A social science study of mental health approaches in post-1923 Turkey.”
 PhD project.
 Baris Kamyab Muhammedrezai, M.D.
-(GSSR).
+(GSSR)

 Head of the RDSRC and member of the RDSRC with PhD or Habilitation degree: